 This forest conservation area in Niue contains around 20% of land on the island.
 The forest has a huge, pristine tropical rainforest which contains a huge population of wildlife and other traditional food sources important for the locals.

-Picturesque hiking trails for travellers are the highlight of this forest conservation area.
+Picturesque hiking trails for travelers are the highlight of this forest conservation area.

 Snorkel in the Limu Pools